Protect your rights, contact us today!

 • The commission of a forcible felony (such as burglary or armed robbery).

 • The intruder must be unlawfully and forcibly entering or already inside the home, vehicle, or occupied structure.
+State-by-state self-defense laws vary significantly, influencing how individuals can respond to threats.
+Understanding these laws is crucial for anyone wanting to claim self-defense in legal situations.

 • Deadly force is not justified against lawful occupants or invited guests who are not threatening harm.